Quickstart: Run a Spark job on Azure Databricks using the Azure portal

 If you want to create an Azure Databricks workspace in the Azure Commercial Cloud that holds US Government compliance certifications like FedRAMP High, please reach out to your Microsoft or Databricks representative to gain access to this experience.

 Create an Azure Databricks workspace

-In this section, you create an Azure Databricks workspace using the Azure portal.
+In this section, you create an Azure Databricks workspace using the Azure portal or the Azure CLI.